-What Does Core Sleep Mean?
+What is Core Sleep and its Stages

 Deep Sleep (Stage 3 NREM)

-This is the holy grail of core sleep.
 During deep sleep, your brain wave activity slows down significantly, characterized by the presence of slow-wave delta waves.
 Your body temperature drops, breathing slows, and muscle activity is minimal.
 This is when growth hormone production ramps up, promoting tissue repair and cellular regeneration.

 Rapid Eye Movement (REM) Sleep